by John Salt - Updated September 2021

 As I said on my RC Radio Page, I would not hesitate to say that the majority of "phantom" crashes caused by these so called brand specific radio issues resulted from inadequate voltage/power issues on-board the aircraft, poor antenna placement, or from static discharge and not from radio glitches (assuming correct installation of components of course).

-To be honest, all of these manufacturers build really good RC radio systems; way better than what I had to start with 35 years ago.
-Brand loyalty plays more of a roll these days than function and performance when seeking purchasing advice.
+To be honest, all of these manufacturers build really good RC radio systems; way better than what I had to start with 40 years ago.
+If you're curious, my first RC radio was a 4 channel analog AM frequency Aero-Sport that cost $200 back in 1982 which would be about $700 today.
+Anyway, brand loyalty plays more of a roll these days than function and performance when seeking purchasing advice.

 No longer do you have to pay a premium price to get a good quality RC transmitter these days.
 Speaking of price, also take receiver and telemetry sensors (if the radio supports telemetry), costs into account.
 If you see yourself having (or already have), many RC model aircraft for example; choosing one brand over the other based on lower cost receivers and telemetry sensors can save you a lot of money.